Back in time: My boating experience as a beginner, and moving on

 Unfortunately, I have a bad experience on my first practice sail training trip in the Adriatic sea in October 1992, starting from Portoroz (Slovenia):

-We are on a 47 ft (14.2m) yacht, packed to the gunwales, together with 10 other trainees, and led by an instructor, who I feel is greater as a sailor than as a coach.
+We are on a 47 ft (14.2m) yacht, packed to the gunwales with 10 other trainees, and led by an instructor, who seemed better as a sailor than as a coach.
 He is co-owner of that training vessel - an unfortunate conflict of interest.
 I remember him shouting at a trainee, apparently worried that someone might do harm to his precious personal investment.
 I may be too shy, but I feel discouraged and rather try to avoid doing tasks on his yacht than exploring and practising them.

 What's worse, his decision to cross the notorious Kvarner Bay in stormy weather turns out 'sickening' to most of us - yes, in its literal terrible meaning.
 The traumatic first time experience leaves me with hardly any confidence in my yachting abilities at all.

-In early August 1993 I join two friends of a friend of mine for two weeks sailing in the northern Dalmatian islands.
-My target is to gather experience at sea, needed to qualify for the practical exam.
+In early August 1993 I join two friends of a friend for two weeks sailing in the northern Dalmatian islands.
+My target is to gather experience and miles needed to qualify for the practical exam.
 They own a 33ft (10m) yacht based in Pula, and turn out to be nice guys and bold, but rather care-free, sailors.

 I like several aspects of this trip, which takes us to places such as Losinj, Iz, the Kornati islands, Telascica, Zut, Murter and Silba, further on to Rab, Krk and Cres.
 But, I am neither proficient nor at ease being crew, and not much of an asset on board I am afraid.

-We do 422 miles in two weeks, and two extensive night trips.
-I admit that I am far less sporting than they are, and not fond of 'racing' the yacht all day, including struggling with the spinnaker.
+We do 422 miles in two weeks, and two full night trips.
+I admit that I am far less sporting than they are; I am not fond of 'racing' the yacht all day, and find struggling with the spinnaker rather unrewarding.

 More importantly, however, I remember feeling uncomfortable facing the numerous 'challenges' and 'near-misses' that keep arising regularly during this trip.

-'Sudden and unforeseeable' weather hazards forcing emergency escapes seem to be just normal and inevitable.
+'Sudden and unforeseeable' weather hazards forcing emergency escapes seem to be just the norm, and inevitable.